JAnneSo/moviesboard/README.md

-# MoviesBoard - management of a film library
+# MoviesBoard - Application for managing a film library

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).